Parquery/gs-wrap/README.rst

 .. note::

     **recursive** causes directories, buckets, and bucket subdirectories to be copied recursively.
+If you upload from local disk to Google Storage and set recursive to ``False``, gswrap
-If you neglect to use this option for a download, gswrap will raise an exception and inform you that no URL matched.
+    will raise an exception and inform you that no URL matched.
-    Same behaviour as gsutil as long as no wildcards are used.
+    This mimicks the behaviour of ``gsutil`` when no wildcards are used.

 .. code-block:: python